boubounokefalos/Ender_SW/README.md

 - Ofc to Triano for his awesome design and all the valuable help, info and support.
 - To marcel#0874 for his original idea of the sticky endcaps.
+- To sdukan#9213 for his valuable help into troubleshooting the Ender 3 V2 differences, electronics (and in general)
 - To all of this awesome community of people.
 - To Voron design team for all the valuable resources and the solid base.